 Mary Catherine (MC) O’Connor is focused on bringing the work of Cyclotron Road fellows, and the program's mission to support and empower them, to a wider audience.
 Prior to joining Cyclotron Road, she spent 15 years reporting on environmental issues, technology, and recreation as an independent journalist and staffer for trade magazines.
 Her work has appeared in publications including Outside, The Guardian, Wall Street Journal, Al Jazeera America, Pacific Standard, and Wired.
 She also co-founded Climate Confidential, an ad-free, reader-supported online magazine dedicated to deepening the conversation about people, businesses, and society reckoning with climate change.

 Email: mc [at] cyclotronroad [dot] org

-Kelliane Parker spent over 30 years in the cosmetic industry in sales and marketing management.
-In addition to her role at Cyclotron Road she is currently teaching Beauty Product Merchandising and Fashion Public Relations at the Academy of Art University.
+Kelliane Parker helps keep the trains running on time at Cyclotron Road.
+She spent more than 30 years in the cosmetic industry in sales and marketing management.
+In addition to her role at Cyclotron Road she teaches Beauty Product Merchandising and Fashion Public Relations at the Academy of Art University.

 Email: kparkerlam [at] lbl [dot] gov